-- License to display the BSI Kitemark logo on filtering products
+- License to display the Kitemark logo on filtering products

-- Competitive advantage through consumer choice of BSI Kitemark products
+- Competitive advantage through consumer choice of Kitemark products

 - Access to wider markets and tenders

 The Internet Watch Foundation was launched in September 1996 to combat the problem of illegal material on the internet, with particular reference to child pornography.
-It is an independent organisation set up to implement proposals jointly agreed by the Government and police and two major UK organisations representing internet service providers - ISPA and LINX.
+It is an independent organization set up to implement proposals jointly agreed by the Government and police and two major UK organizations representing internet service providers - ISPA and LINX.

 This is a certification scheme for internet website filtering software produced by software manufacturers.
 These products can be bought as stand alone products from computer stores or come as part of an operating system or ISP package.
 Either way, the software’s performance, reliability and user-friendliness are tested to the scheme's criteria.

-As a filtering software manufacturer - why do I need a BSI Kitemark™?
+As a filtering software manufacturer - why do I need a Kitemark?

 Quite simply to protect your business.
-In future organisations may well specify BSI Kitemark to compete in tenders for projects or funding.
+In future organizations may well specify Kitemark to compete in tenders for projects or funding.
 With parents fears rising over the content of websites, the need for reassurance that a product will offer the protection it claims will be more and more important.
-BSI Kitemark certification will give your customers reassurance.
+Kitemark certification will give your customers reassurance.